TN 40 (10-24)

 6. Only One Member of Couple is Sponsored

-If only one member of a couple is sponsored, and that member is an ineligible spouse, sponsor-to-alien deeming does not apply to the eligible member of the couple (nor would it be applicable to the ineligible member of the couple).
+If only one member of a couple is sponsored, and that member is an ineligible spouse, sponsor-to-noncitizen deeming does not apply to the eligible member of the couple (nor would it be applicable to the ineligible member of the couple).

-NOTE: In situations where only one member of an eligible couple has a sponsor and the amount of deemed income from that sponsor would make the two members ineligible as a couple, it may be more advantageous to the couple for the nonsponsored member to file as an individual with an ineligible spouse.
+NOTE: In situations where only one member of an eligible couple has a sponsor and the amount of deemed income from that sponsor would make the two members ineligible as a couple, it may be more advantageous to the couple for the non-sponsored member to file as an individual with an ineligible spouse.

 7. Both Members of Eligible Couple Have Same Sponsor